error2507/MemberCounter/README.md

 * `%invite`: Displays the invite link for me and my support server.
 * `%stats`: Displays my stats on top.gg.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/error2507/MemberCounter/blob/d.js-v12-update/LICENSE) file for details.

 ## Guild Specific Configuration